Physics and Astronomy B.S.

-UNC’s physics degree offers rigorous preparation for careers in engineering, astronomy, theoretical physics, STEM education, and related subjects.
-Our student-centered physics program features small classes and highly attentive faculty, while empowering you to pursue your own research under faculty supervision, or to collaborate with senior investigators.
+UNC’s physics degree offers rigorous preparation for careers in engineering, astronomy, theoretical physics, STEM education and related subjects.
+Our student-centered physics program features small classes and highly attentive faculty, while empowering you to pursue your own research under faculty supervision or collaboration with senior investigators.

 Get a career guide

 Physics with an engineering emphasis is a unique field that uses the principles

 of physics to develop new technologies and innovations and find solutions to

 common engineering problems.
 Download our Physics and Astronomy Career Guide

 The degree focuses on the laws and principles of physics through a basics core of physics and support courses.
 Students can select from elective courses at the junior-senior level to tailor the program to their interests and future goals.
 Students develop a skill set and knowledge that prepare them for careers in industry and research laboratories or graduate studies in physics, engineering, health and related fields.

 The engineering emphasis prepares you to succeed in one of the most dynamic segments of the job market.
 UNC’s applied, research-oriented approach allows you to enter the job market with concrete achievements on your resume, giving you a competitive edge over other first-time job applicants.
 Choose this physics degree emphasis if your career interests lie in areas such as civil engineering, aerospace engineering, computer science, industrial technology or similar fields.
 The engineering emphasis also offers a strong foundation for graduate studies in engineering.